 Readiness and responseReadiness and response is about being fully prepared for significant pests and diseases if they arrive in New Zealand.
-This involves being able to detect them as soon as they arrive, and then being able to immediately activate the appropriate response activities in order to give us the best chances of eradication.
+This involves being able to detect them as soon as they get here, and then being able to immediately activate the appropriate response activities in order to give us the best chances of eradication.

 In May 2016 KVH signed the Operational Agreement (OA) for the management of fruit fly on behalf of the kiwifruit industry - a significant milestone to further improve biosecurity readiness and response activities for fruit flies and the first such agreement under the Government Industry Agreements (GIA) partnership.